 Students are not allowed to smoke or vape.
 Smoking and vaping are specifically prohibited on the School site, on journeys to and from the School, and during any School trip or activity.
 Smoking is a health and safety risk and is particularly serious as it exposes others to passive smoking and is a significant fire risk.
 Smoking in public buildings in England is illegal and carries a heavy fine.
-Students who smoke in school buildings are likely to be treated more harshly and may be Temporarily (Internally) Excluded.
+Students who smoke, or light any materials, in school buildings are likely to be treated more harshly and may be Temporarily (Internally) Excluded.

-A student who is caught smoking, is suspected of smoking, is found to be consorting with smokers, smells of smoke or is in possession of tobacco or smoking paraphernalia (matches, lighters, etc.) will be subject to the School's disciplinary procedures.
+A student who is caught smoking or vaping, is suspected of smoking or vaping, is found to be consorting with smokers or vapers, smells of smoke or vape or is in possession of tobacco, smoking or vaping paraphernalia (matches, lighters, etc.) will be subject to the School's disciplinary procedures.

-First offence - Saturday Detention; letter home Second offence - Temporary Exclusion; letter home Subsequent offences - As above; Final Warning
+First offence - Saturday Detention; letter home

+Second offence - Temporary Exclusion; letter home

+Subsequent offences - As above; Final Warning